The different types of intermittent fasting

 If your mind is spinning, you’re not alone.
 This stuff can be confusing, so that’s why we’re here to help.

-Let’s quickly reduce it to the basics: intermittent fasting — regardless of the method — involves switching between periods of fasting and periods of eating on a regular schedule.
+Let’s quickly reduce it to the basics: intermittent fasting — regardless of the schedule — involves switching between periods of fasting and periods of eating on a regular schedule.

 Every different type of fasting requires different periods and timelines of eating and fasting, and some also involve calorie restrictions.
 However, whatever type of intermittent fasting you do, the fundamental concept is the same: for a defined period, you take a complete break from eating.